yudakov21/order_payment_api/README.md

     PostgreSQL: Each microservice uses its own PostgreSQL database to store service-specific data.
 This ensures that the services are independent and can scale as needed.

-    Docker: Each microservice is containerized using Docker to ensure ease of deployment and scaling.
-Separate Dockerfiles are maintained for each service, allowing them to be deployed in isolated environments.

     HTTPX: For communication between microservices.
 For example, the Payment Service uses HTTPX to verify order details with the Order Service before processing a payment.

     Alembic: Used for managing database migrations, ensuring that changes to the database schema are versioned and applied correctly across environments.